 While at Cornell, I learned that all freshmen students live on North Campus, an area with many housing options including townhouses, double or single rooms, and all girl dorms.
 North Campus offers freshmen a unique opportunity to get to know other students in their first year and provides many resources targeted toward freshmen.
 It also provides a smaller community that makes the first year of college less stressful.

-While watching my sister’s soccer games, I got a sense of the athletic facilities and programs offered to the student athletes.
+While watching my sister’s soccer games, I got a sense of the impressive athletic facilities and programs offered to student athletes.
 The athletic center is well equipped and provides free snacks to the athletes.
 The school also has many outdoor facilities such as turf fields, baseball fields, and tracks that the school takes pride in.

 Cornell University is definitely a school I would like to further pursue and potentially apply to my senior year.
 The school has a very competitive admission process drawing from top students throughout the world.
 Any student would be excited to be admitted.

 This piece has been published in Teen Ink’s monthly print magazine.